bpurkuti/Calculator/README.md

 # Simple-Calculator
- Simple Calculator app created using python and tkinter for GUI.
+Calculator app created using python and tkinter for GUI.

  Then, It was turned into a executible using pyinstaller, which can be found in Dist/Calculator.
 However the